(For a shorter version of this scenario, see here.)

 - It is ratified six months later, provided that the states/D.C./territories that did not vote the first time have an opportunity to do so, and that the overall vote remains a majority vote of the people.

 Let’s simulate this.
 I imagine this process is most likely to start in Washington, D.C.
-Suppose that a D.C. city council member introduces this proposal.
+Suppose that a D.C.
+Council member introduces this proposal.
 It is discussed.
 Experts are brought in.
-The D.C. city council figures that maybe this can work.
+The D.C.
+Council figures that maybe this can work.
 At any rate, all other attempts to secure congressional representation for D.C. have failed.

-How exactly is the D.C. city council going to put a non-Article V-compliant constitutional amendment proposal on the ballot?
+How exactly is the D.C.
+Council going to put a non-Article V-compliant constitutional amendment proposal on the ballot?
 Does the D.C. city government print its own ballot, or does the federal government?
-I’m not sure, but I am sure that the D.C. city council can find a way.
+I’m not sure, but I am sure that the they can find a way.
 If it is not on the “official” ballot, they can print separate amendment ballots, to be used within the polling station.
 Or voters could cast these separate ballots somewhere just outside the official polling stations.
 Or D.C. could administer its own dedicated referendum, possibly by the mail.

 The rest of the government is unlikely to give coherent opposition.
 The courts are unlikely to intervene, on both First Amendment grounds, and because of Coleman v.
 Miller, which declared that Article V questions are political and non-judiciable.
 Congress is unlikely to intervene because the House is dominated by large-state representatives who may want to reform the Senate, or because of general divided government, or because of the filibuster.
 As for the president, it may depend on who is holding the office.
 Because the Section 1 threshold would not be met if only D.C. residents vote, attempted presidential interference would appear to be an overreaction, and would have the effect of accelerating attention to this cause.
 Most likely, the president would not interfere.